cozy/cozy.github.io/src/dev/konnector.md

 ** filterExisting(log, model, suffix, vendor) **

-This method returns a function that filter data fetched from the remote site to only keep the ones that don’t exist in database.
+This method returns a fetch function that filter data fetched from the remote site to only keep the ones that don’t exist in database.
 The fetched data are expected to be in the `entries.fetched` array.
-The resulting array will be put into `filtered`
+The resulting array will be put into `entries.filtered`

 Parameters: